Urotensin-II: Receptor

 U-II is an agonist for the urotensin-II receptor which is a G protein-coupled receptor that primarily activates the alpha subunit Gαq11.
-It activates PKC which then activates PLC which increases the intercellular calcium concentration.
+It activates PKC which then activates PLC which increases the cytosolic calcium concentration.
 It is found in many peripheral tissues, blood vessels, and also the brainstem cholinergic neurons of the laterodorsal tegmental (LDT) and the pedunculopontine tegmental nuclei (PPT).
 It is also found in rat astrocytes.

 Tissue localization

 Pre-pro U-II in both humans and rats are primarily expressed in the motorneurons of the brainstem and spinal cord although it is also found in small amounts in other parts of the brain as well including the frontal lobe and the medulla oblongata.
 In humans U-II mRNA is also found in other peripheral tissues such as the heart, kidneys, adrenal gland, placenta, spleen, and thymus.

 Function

 Central nervous system

 When injected intracerebroventricularly (icv) U-II causes an increase in the corticotropin releasing factor by activating the hypothalamic paraventricular neurons.
 This leads to increased plasma levels of adrenocorticotropic hormones and adrenaline.
 Rats and mice exhibit many stress related behaviors when injected with U-II which were tested by the elevated plus maze which measures anxiety-like effects, and the hole-board test which measures head dipping which is also an anxiety-like behavior.